paycoreio/docs/docs/connectors/parimatch/index.md

 * Pay gateway URL
 * Secret key

-Also, choose Test Mode for test connection with Parimatch.
+Also, select Test or Live mode according to the type of account to connect with Parimatch.

 !!! success
     You have connected **Parimatch** account!